MF Global customers to seek subpoenas for Corzine, others

 More recently, the Republican-controlled House Financial Services Committee put the blame squarely on Corzine, saying in a November 15 report that he failed to maintain the controls necessary to protect customer funds.

 Corzine, a former co-chairman of Goldman Sachs (GS.N) who also served as a Democratic U.S. senator and governor of New Jersey, has denied any wrongdoing.

 Reuters reported in September that prosecutors are close to wrapping up a criminal inquiry and are unlikely to file criminal charges.

-Lawyers for all parties did not respond to requests for comment.
+An attorney for O'Brien declined to comment.
+Lawyers for the other parties did not respond to requests for comment.

-Koutoulas, a fund manager who leads the grassroots coalition, on Monday told Reuters that Corzine should be forced to face "the customers he stole from" under oath.
+James Koutoulas, a fund manager who leads the coalition, on Monday told Reuters that Corzine should be forced to face questions from customers under oath.

 A spokesman for Corzine declined to comment.

-Judge Martin Glenn, who oversees MF Global's liquidation in U.S. Bankruptcy Court in Manhattan, in February denied a similar subpoena request from another former MF Global customer, saying it would impede ongoing investigations by authorities.
+Judge Martin Glenn, who is overseeing MF Global's liquidation, in February denied a similar subpoena request from another former MF Global customer, saying it would impede ongoing investigations by authorities.

 Many officials, including Giddens, the Department of Justice and the FBI, have been investigating the case and have spoken to MF Global executives.

-Giddens' role -- to return as much money as possible to former customers -- raises questions as to whether subpoena power for the coalition could be redundant.
+Giddens' role -- to return as much money as possible to former customers -- raises questions as to whether granting the coalition subpoena power could be redundant.